pie chart

 • Captain N'ghathrod + Phyrexian Obliterator: fun to use against opponents that have only a few strong creatures on the field.
 Attack with Obliterator.
 No way he’s going to get blocked, as doing so will cause the opponent in question to lose way too many permanents.

 • Uchuulon + Umbris, Fear Manifest: the longer Uchuulon and his tokens are allowed to linger, the more dangerous this synergy becomes.
-When Uchuulon is triggered the first time (at the end of my turn), Uchuulon creates a copy of itself which triggers Umbris’s ability (an opponent mills until they mill a land card).
+When Uchuulon is triggered the first time (at the end of the deck’s turn), Uchuulon creates a copy of itself which triggers Umbris’s ability (an opponent mills until they mill a land card).
 If no-one removes Uchuulon (or his copy), this happens twice in the next turn.
 Four times the turn after that.
 Eight times after that.
 Etc.

 Reliable sources of mana, and some utility:

-The cards I use to accelerate mana-availability:
+The cards used to accelerate mana-availability:

-What I need in order to draw, tutor or steal additional cards with:
+All the cards one needs to draw, tutor or steal additional cards with:

 • Demonic Tutor/Vampiric Tutor: it’s wise to heed the council of an immortal.

-• Grazilaxx, Illithid Scholar: saves my blocked horrors from death (at the expense of having to summon them again), while also allowing for draw upon one or more of them connecting to the enemy.
+• Grazilaxx, Illithid Scholar: saves blocked horrors from death (at the expense of having to summon them again), while also allowing for draw upon one or more of them connecting to the enemy.

 • Jace, Memory Adept: primary and tertiary powers are excellent draw enablers, while his secondary is a strong mill-enabler.